 In addition to other criteria like a good GPA, a well-written LOR, and a strong SOP, the ACT and SAT are important factors in determining a student’s admission to universities.
-The ACT or SAT exam must be passed in order for a student to enrol in a university in the United States.
-Students frequently take both the SAT and the ACT in order to prepare for college applications.
+The ACT or SAT exam must be passed for a student to enrol in a university in the United States.
+Students frequently take both the SAT and the ACT to prepare for college applications.
 Keep reading to find out more about the differences and similarities, ACT to SAT Conversion, and more!

 ACT vs SAT- Differences and Similarities

 The ACT and SATs may share a great deal of subject material.
 In addition to the subject, there are some other similarities.
 Before going on to the differences, let’s examine those points of similarity.

 - Both are considered standardised tests, consist of multiple-choice questions and are taken by high school students